Orpheus and Eurydice

 Ex.Col.: Hon.
 Christopher Lennox-Boyd

-Condition: Tipped to backing sheet, creases to left hand side of sheet and image.
+Condition: Light creases to sheet and image.
+Image evenly toned.

 Framing mounted